ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/archive/index_complete.md

 The project is now entering a new phase with two active roadmaps:

-1. The **Repository Reorganization** roadmap, which will improve the organization of roadmap files and documentation, preparing the repository for the Knowledge Graph Documentation System.
+1. The **Design/UX Phase** roadmap, which focuses on frontend component validation, user experience optimization, backend validation through the user interface, and workshop preparation integration.
+This phase is critical for ensuring that the backend architecture established in previous phases is effectively integrated with frontend components and that the overall user experience is thoroughly tested, refined, and validated.

+2. The **Conversational Pipeline Builder** roadmap, which outlines a future vision for a natural language interface that enables researchers to create sophisticated data analysis pipelines through conversation.
+This roadmap has been defined but not started yet, and is planned to begin after the completion of the Design/UX phase.

+Additionally, two important strategic roadmaps have been temporarily deprioritized to focus on fundamental frontend/backend integration work and user experience optimization:

-2. The **Knowledge Graph Documentation System** roadmap, which represents a fundamental shift toward "AI-native software architecture" where the codebase actively communicates its structure and patterns to both human developers and AI agents.
+1. The **Knowledge Graph Documentation System** roadmap, which represents a fundamental shift toward "AI-native software architecture" where the codebase actively communicates its structure and patterns to both human developers and AI agents.

+2. The **Strategic Enhancements** roadmap, which focuses on platform maturation, community adoption, and long-term sustainability through documentation automation, workshop feedback integration, domain customization, and other strategic capabilities.

-These roadmaps will guide the transformation of the Science Data Kit into an AI-navigable scientific software platform with a well-organized repository structure.
+These roadmaps will guide the transformation of the Science Data Kit into a user-friendly, well-tested scientific software platform with a well-organized repository structure and a clear path to advanced capabilities for long-term growth and sustainability.

 The workshop at MIT Koch Institute has provided valuable feedback from real users, allowing the platform to be refined based on their needs.
 With the completion of all planned development phases, the Science Data Kit is now well-positioned as a comprehensive tool for scientific data analysis, with strong documentation, user-friendly interfaces, extensive data source support, and advanced analytical capabilities.